 GitFlow Examples

-This default configuration allows you to publish CI builds from develop to a CI MyGet feed, or another CI feed.
-Then all other branches are manually released then tagged.
+This configuration allows you to publish CI (Continuous Integration) builds from main, support and develop branches to an artifact repository.
+All other branches are manually published.
 Read more about this at version increments.

 Feature Branches